Joe Burrow runs for a TD and the Bengals' defense carries them past the Giants, 17-7

 New York had a chance to tie the game soon after, but Joseph missed a 47-yard attempt when the kick took a hard left as it neared the uprights.

-Burrow put the Bengals ahead with his legs instead of his arm.
-After scrambling for a first down on the third play from scrimmage, he was not touched in rumbling 47 yards for a TD on a third-and-18 play.
+Burrow put the Bengals ahead with his legs.
+After scrambling for a first down on the third play from scrimmage, he was not touched in rumbling 47 yards for a TD on third-and-18.

+“I saw an opening, saw it was man coverage,” said Burrow, who led the Bengals with 55 yards rushing on four carries.
+“I was able to squeak through there and find the end zone.”

+Burrow’s previous long run was 23 yards twice in a career that started in 2020.

 The Giants played without playmaking rookie receiver Malik Nabers (concussion) and starting running back Devin Singletary (groin) for the second straight week, and Nabers’ absence showed.

+“We didn’t score enough points offensively and it starts with me,” coach Brian Daboll said.
+“It’s hard to win games when you score seven points, and that’s the reality of it.”

-Jones went 22 of 41 for 205 yards.
-Burrow had similar numbers — 19 of 28 for 208 yards — but made the plays that mattered.
+Jones went 22 of 41 for 205 yards and he also led New York with 56 yards rushing on 11 carries.
+Burrow had similar numbers — 19 of 28 for 208 yards — but was good enough when it mattered.

 Injuries